rtbs-dev/text-data-spr22/homework/hw1-assumptions/hw1-cn/hw1-cn.md

 ```

-This does not look bad - and I have not used any actual textual data or outside source yet.
+Honestly, this does not look bad - and I have not used any actual textual data or outside source yet.
 Because I did not know the outcome variable (names of plpays), I chose to cluster the characters based on line numbers and other lin-number-related features to see if I could use clustering analysis.

 # Check external sources